lakshya8066/grpc-golang-server/README.md

-# A simple gRPC ToDo app
+# A simple gRPC Server